northwood-labs/devsec-tools/docs/localdev.md

 devsec-tools serve
 ```

 Re-read _Lambda server_ (above) to get a better understanding of how this works, but think of it like a reverse-proxy to your Lambda environment.
+This is the endpoint that you, the developer, make requests to.

 ## Endpoints

 When launching the local web server, it will tell you which HTTP methods and endpoints are available.
-It exposes both `GET` and `POST`, as appropriate.
+It exposes both `GET` and `POST` HTTP methods.

 ### GET